It is the abnormal enlargement of the tongue. In rare cases, macroglossia occurs as an isolated finding at birth (congenital).

 In rare cases, macroglossia is a hereditary disorder not associated with any other cause, whether congenital or acquired.
 The disease is genetically transmitted as an autosomal dominant trait in such cases.

 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to onset the disease.

-The abnormal gene can be inherited from either parent, or it can result from a new mutation (gene change) in the affected individual.
+The abnormal gene can be inherited from either parent or result from a new mutation (gene change) in the affected individual.
 The risk of transmitting the abnormal gene of the affected parent to offspring is 50% for each pregnancy, regardless of the sex of the resulting child.

 Isolated autosomal dominant macroglossia is rare, with approximately 50 cases reported in the medical literature.

 The prevalence in other instances depends on the underlying disorder for which macroglossia is secondary.
 For example, macroglossia occurs in most cases of Beckwith-Wiedemann syndrome, and the majority of that syndrome is estimated at 1 in 17,000 births.

 Macroglossia can be an early sign of Acromegaly.